Central Wyoming wins first regional title over EWC

 The second set saw the two border teams tied at 5-5.
 After a missed serve, Erica Fava reeled off five straight points for an 11-5 lead.
 The Lancers came back to slice the lead to one, 14-13, behind three points from Pec.
 WNCC went back up 21-17 on a Fava ace serve and won the second set 25-23.

-The Cougars started the fourth set as Boggs had four straight points for a 4-0 lead.
+The Cougars started the fourth set with four straight points from Boggs for a 4-0 lead.
 The Cougars led 7-5 before a kill from EWC’s Fatima Ramirez and two points from George gave the Lancers an 8-7 lead.
 Laura Milori tied the set at 8-8 with a kill, but a kill from EWC’s Pec and two points from Jablanov gave EWC the 11-8 lead.
 The Lancers led 16-10 on two Pec points and pushed the lead to 18-12 on a point by Asli Erdi.

 WNCC came back to cut the lead to 18-15 on two points from Holleigh Jaime, including an ace serve.
 WNCC couldn’t get any closer as Makenna Reinert ended the match with a kill and the 25-19 Lancer win.

-Fava led the Cougars with 13 kills.
-Fava, who was also named the Region IX South Player of the Year and Freshman of the Year, also had 29 digs and eight points.
+Fava led the Cougars with 13 kills and also had 29 digs and eight points.
 Boggs and Meoni each had a double-double.
-Boggs, who was named the South Setter of the Year, finished with 20 digs, 25 set assists, and eight points.
+Boggs finished with 20 digs, 25 set assists, and eight points.
 Meoni had 12 kills and 12 digs.
 Meoni also had two aces and nine points.

-WNCC had four players make the South All-Region team.
-They included Fava, Boggs, Meoni, and Fornstrom.
-Other team members of the South All-Region included NJC’s Kaytlin Smart, Mayson Fago, Taylor Wiescamp, and Jade Feather; McCook’s Janie Sommer, Jordan Jerome, and Thaynara Isabela; Otero’s Getsemani Carrasco and Riley Davis; and Trinidad’s Jada Lawson and Amirah Young.
+WNCC had four players make the South All-Region team: Fava, Boggs, Meoni, and Fornstrom.
+Other team members of the South All-Region included NJC’s Kaytlin Smart, Mayson Fago, Taylor Wiescamp and Jade Feather; McCook’s Janie Sommer, Jordan Jerome and Thaynara Isabela; Otero’s Getsemani Carrasco and Riley Davis; and Trinidad’s Jada Lawson and Amirah Young.

 Fava was named the South’s Player of the Year and Freshman of the Year while Boggs was named the South’s Setter of the Year.
 NJC’s Feather was named the South Libero of the Year.

-Members of the North All-Region team included Central Wyoming’s Makenzie Templeton, Alondra Hernandez, Ava Rasmussen, Sofie Langer; Eastern Wyoming’s Ramirez and Reinert; Casper’s Jada Suguturaga, Kamille Nate, and Giulia Santuari; Northwest’s Sidney Parker, Paige Weimer, and Sabree Adams; LCCC’s Rigan McInerney and Michela De Stefano; and Western Wyoming’s Ramsaye Wakinekona.
+Members of the North All-Region team included Central Wyoming’s Makenzie Templeton, Alondra Hernandez, Ava Rasmussen and Sofie Langer; Eastern Wyoming’s Ramirez and Reinert; Casper’s Jada Suguturaga, Kamille Nate and Giulia Santuari; Northwest’s Sidney Parker, Paige Weimer and Sabree Adams; LCCC’s Rigan McInerney and Michela De Stefano; and Western Wyoming’s Ramsaye Wakinekona.

 Central Wyoming’s Templeton was the North Player of the Year while her teammate Langer was Setter of the Year and Hernandez was Libero of the Year.
 EWC’s Ramirez was Freshman of the Year from the North Region.

-The Coaches of the Year went Mackenzie Chrisman of NJC and Darshaya Gallard of Central Wyoming.
+The Coaches of the Year went to Mackenzie Chrisman of NJC and Darshaya Gallard of Central Wyoming.